balena-labs-projects/balena-dash/README.md

 This is the perfect introductory project to try out [balenaCloud](https://www.balena.io/cloud) and see how everything works.

 At the most basic level, this project allows you to display any webpage using a lightweight web browser.
 This means that you can build a device dedicated to showing anything that runs in a normal web browser.
-It will boot up and automatically start displaying your content.
+It will boot up and automatically and display your content.

 Some examples of what you could use this for include: